Skip to main content

 A.R.S. § 33-441

-Arizona law prevents any deed restriction, HOA covenant, or contract provision from prohibiting a property owner from displaying a for sale sign on their property.
-This protection applies regardless of when the restriction was created, with limited exceptions for timeshare properties.
+Arizona law prevents any deed restriction, HOA covenant, or contract provision from banning a for sale sign on your property.
+This protection applies regardless of when the restriction was created.
+Timeshare properties are the only exception.

 Title 33, CONVEYANCES AND DEEDS